ashleymararo/Code-challenge-2/README.md

 To run this app:

 1. Open `index.html` in a browser directly **OR**
-2. Host it using GitHub Pages, Netlify, or Vercel for live preview.
+2. Host it using GitHub Pages

 ---